temitope-benson/temitope-benson.github.io/index.markdown

 <div style="display: flex; align-items: flex-start;">
   <img src="/media/temitope.jpeg" alt="Tushar Mungle" width="200" style="margin-right: 10px;"/>
   <div style="text-align: justify;">
     <p>Welcome to my homepage!
-I have a PhD in Computational and Data-Enabled Sciences from the <a href="https://www.buffalo.edu/ai-data-science.html">Institute for Artificial Intelligence and Data Science</a>, University at Buffalo, SUNY.</p> under the guidiance of Professor <a href="https://sites.google.com/site/ashleefordversypt/">Ashlee Ford Versypt Lab</a>.
+I have a PhD in Computational and Data-Enabled Sciences from the <a href="https://www.buffalo.edu/ai-data-science.html">Institute for Artificial Intelligence and Data Science</a>, University at Buffalo, SUNY under the guidiance of Professor <a href="https://sites.google.com/site/ashleefordversypt/">Ashlee Ford Versypt</a>.</p>
     <p>My PhD research is focused on building Computational Multiscale Modeling of Metastatic Cancer Cell Migration and Invasion.
 I employ mathematical models, machine learning models, and data science techniques in my investigation and research.
 I have interned with JPMorgan Chase & Co. as an Artificial Intelligence and Data Science Summer Associate.
 	</p>
   </div>